Does the law protect the whistleblower?

 Any action for misappropriation of a trade secret may be brought as late as four years after the misappropriation was discovered or by the exercise of reasonable diligence should have been discovered.
 A continuing misappropriation is treated as a single claim, meaning that the 4-year limitation period will not begin until the act of misappropriation is discontinued.

-Employers routinely ask key executives, senior-level managers, sales, marketing, financial, and technical personnel and engineers to sign confidentiality agreements not only to reconfirm the employee’s obligation to protect the employer’s rights in any trade secret, but also to impose additional obligations that go beyond the limits of the law in terms of protecting the company’s proprietary information.
+Employers routinely ask key executives, senior-level managers, sales, marketing, financial, technical personnel and engineers to sign confidentiality agreements not only to reconfirm the employee’s obligation to protect the employer’s rights in any trade secret but also to impose additional obligations that go beyond the limits of the law in terms of protecting the company’s proprietary information.
 A confidentiality agreement generally will define confidential information more broadly to include more than what the law already defines and safeguards as a trade secret.

 Before signing a confidentiality agreement or considering the disclosure or use of any information that might remotely be considered to be a trade secret, you should consult an experienced employment lawyer to help you.